mantidproject/mantid/docs/source/release/v3.12.0/diffraction.rst

 - :ref:`FindPeaksMD <algm-FindPeaksMD>` now has an option to calculate the Goniometer rotation (around y-axis only) for a constant wavelength source.

+- :ref:`StatisticsOfPeaksWorkspace <algm-StatisticsOfPeaksWorkspace>` now can accept long or short names for the point group and reflection condition.

 Total Scattering
 ----------------